Everything Employers Need to Know about Maternity Leave

 • The date Statutory Maternity Pay started

-• The dates of any weeks you didn’t provide Statutory Maternity Pay and why.
+• The dates of any weeks within the maternity pay period when you didn’t provide Statutory Maternity Pay and why.

-If you need a hand with anything maternity, paternity or pay related, get in touch with our experienced HR & Employment Law experts online or on 0345 844 1111, and they’ll be happy to help.
+If you need a hand with anything maternity, paternity or pay-related and would like to join us, then contact our experienced HR & Employment Law experts online or on 0161 532 4684.

 Get more information